ian-antking/cv/README.md

   ### University of Lincoln (2005 - 2008)

     - BSc Forensic Science
-    - Upper Second Class Honours
+    - Upper Second Class Honors

 ## Experience

-  ### Coding Mentor - Mancheser Codes (April 2019 - Present)
+  ### Coding Mentor - Manchester Codes (April 2019 - Present)
-    I am currently workign part time with Manchester Codes.
+    I am currently working part time with Manchester Codes.
 This involves supporting students with coding and any issues that may arise with the development environment.

   ## Interests